 Honestly, I wanted to cry at the new rooming-in set up.
 I had a difficult delivery with Dindin and the post-natal experience was not very encouraging.
 In short, it was rather traumatic and would not want to go through the same.

-Honestly, I wanted to cry at the set up.
-I had a difficult delivery with Dindin and the post-natal experience was not very encouraging.
-I gave birth at Riverside Medical Center and although they were already pushing for breastfeeding at that time, there was no support.
-The first time I got to the breastfeeding station, the nurse gave Dindin to me and left immediately, without helping me go about it.
-For a first time mom who just underwent a terrible delivery via C-Section and still had her dextrose and catheter attached, I almost dropped Dindin.
+I also gave birth to Dindin at Riverside Medical Center and although they were already pushing for breastfeeding at that time, there was no physical or moral support.
+The first time I got to the hospital’s breastfeeding station, the nurse just handed baby Dindin to me and left the room immediately, without helping me go about it.
+She moved so fast that I was not even able to call her attention.

 “a.
 EO 51 THE MILK CODE – protection and promotion of breastfeeding to ensure the safe and adequate nutrition of infants through regulation of marketing of infant foods and related products. (e.g. breast milk substitutes, infant formulas, feeding bottles, teats etc. )”